bavc/signalserver/README.md

 ./quickstart.sh
 ```

-And it should be it!
+And that should be it!

 ### Cleanup

-If doing a lot of development work and building many dockers, you may want to clean up by running `docker ps -a -q | xargs docker rm -f`.
+If doing a lot of development work and building many dockers, you may want to clean up by running `docker ps -a -q | xargs docker rm -f` and `docker images -a -q | xargs docker rmi -f`

-## API usage
+# API usage

 ### Fileupload